-As this hot summer turns into autumn there’s a notable change in the light, mood and atmosphere of the garden.
-Birds are feeling the change too triggering them into migration mode.
-Many will be flying from the UK to warmer climates (some as far as South Africa) or arriving here from colder countries for the winter.
-Every season is a challenge for the birds, so if you enjoy their presence in the garden make sure you cater well for their needs.
+As summer turns into autumn there’s a notable change in the light, mood and atmosphere of the garden.
+Birds feels the change which triggers them into their migration mode.
+Many birds fly from the UK to warmer climates (some as far as South Africa) or arriving here from colder countries for the winter.
+Every season brings a challenge for birds, so if you enjoy their presence in the garden it’s important to make sure you cater well for their needs.

 The autumn garden can provide a natural larder of berries, fruit and insects that form the natural diet of many birds.
-With a big range of berry-bearing plants in the garden you will be treated to branches not just laden with ripening fruit, but teeming with acrobatic birds attracted to this rich food source.
+With a big range of berry-bearing plants in the garden, you’ll be treated to not only branches laden with ripening fruit, but you’ll also find lots of birds attracted to this rich food source.

 Autumn is a great time to get a variety of garden plants in the ground to support the birds.
-There’s a big range of trees and shrubs that will provide vital food and shelter throughout the colder months for the birds and look great too.
-Plant crab apples, rowans, cotoneasters, pyracantha and other fruiting plants for garden birds.
-Add mixed hedging plants as garden boundaries instead of man-made fencing and be sure to provide a constant supply of quality food and water.
+There’s a big range of trees and shrubs that will provide birds with vital food and shelter throughout the colder months.
+Plant crab apples, rowans, cotoneasters, pyracantha and and other fruiting plants for garden birds.
+Add mixed hedging plants as garden boundaries instead of man-made fencing.
+It’s also important to provide a constant supply of fresh food and water.

 Choose food that imitates their natural diet for the very best results.
-Food such as Peckish Natural Balance Seed Mix that is enriched with Black Sunflower Seeds is perfect for providing additional fats as well as our Peckish Complete Seed & Nut Mix that is perfect for all year round feeding.
+Food such as Peckish Natural Balance Seed Mix that is enriched with Black Sunflower Seeds is perfect for providing additional fats.
+Our Peckish Complete Seed & Nut Mix is also perfect for all year round feeding.

-Noticing a lack of bird activity in your garden at the moment?
-Bear in mind that many birds are leaving for warmer shores as we speak, reducing their overall numbers.
-As well as this birds are in their final throes of moulting.
+Have you noticed a lack of bird activity in your garden at the moment?
+Many birds leave for warmer shores as the colder weather sets in, this noticeably redu their overall numbers.
+As well as this, birds are in their final throes of moulting.
 While losing their feathers makes birds less active, growing them back is also a slow, energy-demanding procedure too.
-Moulting can leave your garden birds feeling a little under par, so a little TLC in the form of energy-rich food will give them a welcome boost and helping hand, providing them with the essential nutrients that they need.
+Moulting can leave your garden birds feeling a little under par, so a little TLC in the form of energy-rich food will give them a welcome boost and a helping hand, providing them with the essential nutrients that they need.

 If you are passionate about birds then choose to feed them a specially formulated mix designed to not only provide a rich and varied diet but to attract a range of bird species to keep coming back for more.
 Try our Peckish Robin Insect Seed Mix that is high in protein, thanks to the mealworms.